 An outbound dialing service that automatically initiates calls on behalf of a business or other entity, and displays the business TN to the called users (e.g., school announces weather-related school closings to students, or airline sends flight information updates to its passengers).

-Wholesaled TNs used by reseller SPs, Cloud Communication Providers, and others when they originate calls
+Wholesale TNs used by reseller SPs, Cloud Communication Providers, and others when they originate calls

 A contact center serving multiple enterprises from various locations originates calls using the unique calling TN specified by each enterprise.